220 N. Euclid Ave.

 Charles E. White, Jr., 1913

 Designed in 1913 for a realtor and his family, the Cheney Mansion is a defining work of architect Charles E. White, Jr., a one-time apprentice of Frank Lloyd Wright who also designed the Oak Park Post Office and several local residences.
-The 12,000-square foot Oak Park landmark, deeded to the park district in 1975, is popular for weddings and other private events.
+The 12,000-square-foot Oak Park landmark, deeded to the park district in 1975, is popular for weddings and other private events.
 It sits amidst lush gardens on a 2.2-acre lot.
 Reminiscent of an English country manor, the brick home features grand formal rooms, six bedrooms and seven bathrooms.
-It bears the name of longtime owner Elizabeth Cheney, who resided there from the late 1940s to her death in 1985.
+It bears the name of longtime owner Elizabeth Cheney, who resided there from the late 1940s until her death in 1985.